carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 When an output file name contains a `*` or `?` wildcard character it is interpreted as a pattern match.
 This allows to capture multiple files into a list object and output them as a sole emission.

-For example here we will capture sample.bam.bai in the output channel.
-Note that sample.bam is captured in the output channel as input files are not included in the list of possible matches
+For example here we will capture `sample.bam.bai` in the output channel.
+Note that `sample.bam` is not captured in the output channel as input files are not included in the list of possible matches

 ~~~